Skip Navigation

 Insure Kids Now.
 2023.
 Think Teeth oral health outreach tools.
 Baltimore, MD: Insure Kids Now, multiple items.

-Annotation: This tool library provides links to resources for promoting oral health and encouraging families to enroll their eligible children in Medicaid or the Children's Health Insurance Program (CHIP).
-Resources include videos, social media messages and images, banners, button, print materials, a Find a Dentist widget, posters, flyers, tear pads, templates, and fact sheets.
-A list of each state's dental benefits for children is also available, along with information about Centers for Medicare & Medicaid oral health initiative to help states ensure that children enrolled in Medicaid and CHIP have access to oral health care.
+Annotation: This tool library provides links to resources for promoting oral health and encouraging families to enroll children who are eligible for Medicaid or the Children’s Health Insurance Program (CHIP).
+Resources include videos, social media messages and images, web banners, web buttons, print materials, a Find a Dentist widget, posters, flyers, tear pads, templates, and fact sheets.
+A list of each state’s dental benefits for children is also available, along with information on a Centers for Medicare & Medicaid oral health initiative to help states ensure that children enrolled in Medicaid and CHIP have access to oral health care.

 Contact: Insure Kids Now, Centers for Medicare and Medicaid Services, 7500 Security Boulevard, Baltimore, MD 21244, Web Site: https://www.insurekidsnow.gov Available from the website.